act-rules/act-rules.github.io/_rules/SC4-1-2-role-attribute-has-valid-value.md

 ## Accessibility Support

 Older browsers do not support fallback roles.
-If multiple roles are used in the role attribute, the attribute is ignored.
+If multiple values are used in the role attribute, the attribute is ignored.

 At the moment, none of the major assistive technologies support all roles.